Rayan-Alam-UOIT/Rayan-Alam-UOIT/README.md

 <h1 align="left"><code>Hey there, I'm Rayan 👋</code></h1>

 I’m a highly motivated and enthusiastic Computer Science student at Ontario Tech University, specializing in Data Science with a minor in Mathematics, and currently maintaining a 4.10/4.30 cGPA.
-I have hands-on experience in UI/UX design, mobile app development, and web development, including building an Android app for MY Voice Canada using Flutter/Dart and creating a personal portfolio website with HTML, CSS, and JavaScript.
+I have hands-on experience in UI/UX design, mobile app development, and web development.
+As part of a team at MY Voice Canada, I helped develop an Android app using Flutter, Dart, and Figma, which received highly positive feedback.
+In addition, I independently designed and built my personal portfolio website using HTML, CSS, and JavaScript, creating a dynamic and user-friendly experience.

-In addition to these major projects, I’ve developed proficiency in C/C++, Python, SQL, Java, R, x86-64 Assembly, and LaTeX, applying these skills to both coursework and personal projects.
-I’m dedicated to continuous learning and regularly pursue new certifications and challenges to expand my technical expertise.
-My volunteer and leadership experiences have also strengthened my teamwork, communication, and problem-solving skills.
+I have developed strong proficiency in C/C++, Python, SQL, R, and Java, applying these skills across both coursework and personal projects.
+Committed to continuous learning, I actively pursue certifications and challenges to deepen my expertise, particularly in cloud computing and machine learning.
+Beyond academics, my volunteer and leadership experiences in summer camps and school clubs have further strengthened my teamwork, communication, and problem-solving abilities.

-This fall, I’m excited to join Bravella Health as a Data Science & AI Intern through my school's co-op program, where I look forward to gaining new skills, contributing to meaningful projects alongside peers, and growing both technically and professionally.
+This fall, I am excited to be joining Bravella Health as a Data Science & AI Intern for a four-month term.
+In this role, I look forward to contributing to the enhancement of their LLM built with TypeScript and Python, exploring cloud-scalable solutions with AWS, and collaborating with peers on impactful projects—all while continuing to grow both technically and professionally.

 <details markdown="1">
   <summary><h2>📦 My Toolbox (Click to expand)</h2></summary>